 I hope in some small way the attention from this lens helps to at least keep the catalog business running for many years to come.

-Why do a lens on a catalog?
+Why write an article on a catalog?
 The old Sears Catalog is not just any catalog.
 Sears and Roebuck were the first to mass produce catalogs and sell through mail order.
 The industrial revolution helped to make Sears a huge success.

 Somehow Santa magically got all those circled pages and managed to get at least some of our wishlist under the tree every single year!